Diagnosis

 Proton pump inhibitors available without a prescription include lansoprazole (Prevacid 24HR), omeprazole (Prilosec OTC) and esomeprazole (Nexium 24HR).
 Proton pump inhibitors also are available by prescription.

 • Antibiotics.
-If tests find H. pylori in your stomach, your health care provider may prescribe antibiotics along with acid-suppressing medicine.
+If tests find H. pylori in the stomach, antibiotics may be prescribed along with acid-suppressing medicine.

 • Low-dose antidepressants.
-Your provider may prescribe low doses of tricyclic antidepressants and antidepressants known as selective serotonin reuptake inhibitors.
-These medicines may inhibit the activity of neurons that control intestinal pain.
+Low doses of tricyclic antidepressants and antidepressants known as selective serotonin reuptake inhibitors may be recommended.
+These medicines may block the activity of neurons that control intestinal pain.

 • Prokinetics.
-These medicines help your stomach empty faster and tighten the valve between your stomach and esophagus.
-This helps to reduce upper abdominal pain.
+These medicines help the stomach empty faster and tighten the valve between the stomach and esophagus.
+This helps to reduce upper belly pain.

 • Medicines to relieve nausea.
 These medicines are called anti-emetics.
 If you feel like throwing up after eating, anti-emetics may help.
 These include promethazine, prochlorperazine and meclizine.